rwieruch/blog_robinwieruch_content/react-controlled-components.md

 There are quite a lot of articles about React out there speaking about controlled and uncontrolled components without explaining them.
 It has been quite similar for my articles, whereas I always tried to add at least one or two sentences explaining them, but in the end, I thought it would be great to have a brief tutorial just showing a simple example for controlled components in React.

 Let's take the following input field element which is rendered within our [function component](https://www.robinwieruch.de/react-function-component/).
-Even though the input field is the uncontrolled element here, we are often referring to the enclosing App component being the uncontrolled component:
+Even though the input field is the uncontrolled input element here, we are often referring to the enclosing App component being the uncontrolled component:

 {{< highlight javascript >}}
 import React from 'react';